 Position and Status CAW Supports.
 On 5/30/13, the bill fell short of the 21 votes it needed to make it off of the Senate Floor, 18-17.
 Reconsideration granted.
 Please read a statement from Executive Director Mark Murray.

 Summary.
 Provide market-based incentive to in-state recyclers and manufacturers to utilize CRT glass in products.
 Position and Status.
 CAW supports.
-AB 1022 was held in Senate Appropriations.
+AB 1022 is a 2-year bill, currently on Suspense in Senate Appropriations.

 Summary.
 AB 323 presents a package of policies that will drive the recycling of yard trimming and food scraps, not only resulting in a reduction of pollution and greenhouse gases, but also creating jobs and supporting a burgeoning industry.